hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 A list of additional parameters can be passed to the xxQS_NAMExx qmaster.
 The following values are recognized:

+***DISABLE_SECONDARY_DS***

+Do not use this parameter.
+It is for internal use only.

+If this parameter is set, the use of all secondary data stores is disabled.
+This means that all requests will be processed using data from the primary datastore only.
+The mode in which the system operates is similar to Sun/Some Grid Engine, Univa Grid Engine or Altair Grid Engine, where there are no threads within qmaster or multiple additional datastore's that could be used.

+Enabling this parameter in a running system will cause qmaster to complete the processing of pending requests using secondary data stores.
+Existing threads will also be allowed to finish their work using those secondary data stores but for new requests, they will utilize the primary datastore only.

 ***ENABLE_ENFORCE_MASTER_LIMIT***

 If this parameter is set then the *s_rt*, *h_rt* limit of a running job are tested and executed by the